Q: What is AWS CDK?

 Q: What can I do with the AWS CDK CLI?

-You can use the AWS CDK CLI to interact with your CDK applications.
-CDK CLI enables you to list the stacks defined in your CDK app, synthesize the stacks into CloudFormation templates, determine the differences between running stack instances and the stacks defined in your CDK code, and deploy stacks to any public AWS Region.
+You can use the AWS CDK Command Line Interface (CLI) to interact with your CDK applications.
+CDK CLI allows you to list the stacks defined in your CDK app, synthesize the stacks into CloudFormation templates, determine the differences between running stack instances and the stacks defined in your CDK code, and deploy stacks to any public AWS Region.

 Q: How does AWS CDK work?

-You use the AWS CDK framework to author AWS CDK projects which are executed to generate CloudFormation templates.
+Use the AWS CDK framework to author AWS CDK projects, which are executed to generate CloudFormation templates.
 AWS CDK projects can be executed using the AWS CDK command line or in a continuous delivery system.

 Q: How do I get started with AWS CDK?